microsoft/fluentui/packages/react-components/react-list-preview/docs/ListA11y.md

 # Accessibility of Lists on the web: why we can't have nice things

+Rev. 1 - Initial draft
+Rev. 2 - Added examples links, made conclusions in italic, explained bahavior for Space and Enter on lists with a primary action, some wording changed

 Accessibility in browsers is hard in general.
 When it comes to modern web applications with complex UIs, that statement is more true then ever.

 And then there are Lists.
 For some reason, there is not a single aria role that would support proper position narration, selection narration, and complex widget elements with secondary actions.